learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ## Summary

 Great!
 You now understand the rationale behind support vector machines.
 Wouldn't it be great to have a library that did this for you?
-Well, you're lucky: scikit-learn has an SVM-module which automizes all of this.
-In the next lab, you'll learn how to use this scikit-learn module!
+Well, you're lucky: sci-kit learn has an SVM-module which automates all of this.
+In the next lab, you'll take a look at using this prebuilt SVM tool!